Artboard 16Google Sheets iconSwift icon

 const regex = /-\s(\w+)\s(?!\(vegan\))/g;

-Match any dash followed by one space character followed by more one or more but as few as possible word characters (A-Za-z0-9_) followed by a space character (which includes line breaks) when everything is not followed by the pattern "(vegan)"
+Match any dash followed by one space character followed by more one or more but as few as possible word characters (A-Za-z0-9_) followed by a space character (which includes line breaks) when everything is not followed by the pattern "(vegan)".

-Lookbehinds will work the same way but for leading patterns.
+Lookbehinds work the same way but for leading patterns.
 Lookaheads consider the patterns after the matching part whereas lookbehinds consider the patterns before.
-Lookbehinds are supported in Chrome today.
-They will also be available as positive lookbehind x(?<=y) and the negative lookbehind x(?<!y).

 When we flip the example strings around and adjust the regular expression to use lookbehinds, everything still works.